userquin/vite-ssg/README.md

 }
 ```

-## WIP I18n with `vue-i18n`
+## WIP `vite-ssg/i18n`

-This feature will allow you to build your application with a single codebase supporting `i18n` via `vue-i18n@next`.
+This feature will allow you to build your application with a single codebase with a router supporting `i18n` via `vue-i18n@next`.

-When building, `vite-ssg` will generate all html pages for all your routes for all your locales under its corresponding
+When building, `vite-ssg/i18n` will generate all html pages for all your routes for all your locales under its corresponding
 locale directory.

-You only need to configure `vite-ssg` properly and let it do its magic.
+You only need to configure `vite-ssg/i18n` properly and let it do its magic.

-By default, `vite-ssg` will register `/:locale?` as the parent of all your routes.
+By default, `vite-ssg/i18n` will register `/:locale?` as the parent of all your routes.

 You can change the `locale` name using `localePathVariable` on `i18nOptions`.